skymethod/spc/README.md

 > [!NOTE]
 > This requires no feed-level changes on the server side, so can be incrementally adopted whenever is convenient for the app - no need to wait for podcast publishers to change their feed generation.

-## Standard response payloads
+## Standard responses

 At a high-level, every API response is standard UTF-8 JSON, consisting of the a metrics result (or error) for each podcast specified in the query.
-The standard metrics are defined as:
+The standard podcast consumption metrics are defined as:

 - Show-level follower[^1] count: "how many people are following this show" ie Apple Podcast followers, Overcast subscribers, etc